 This is because young and baby tortoises grow rapidly, requiring the shell to expand with their bodies.
 It is much easier for the shell to expand when it is soft.

-If your baby tortoise has a soft shell, it’ll start hardening after 6-8 months.
+If your baby tortoise has a soft shell, it’ll harden after 6-8 months.
 Baby tortoises also get shell deformities and weaknesses from vitamin or mineral deficiencies.

 Keep an eye on your tortoise as it grows.
 If your tortoise is healthy, its shell will grow at the same rate as its body – regardless of whether the shell is hard or soft.
 However, if your tortoise grows, its shell does not take it as a big warning sign.